-Do you remember the story where a woman got fired from her job for using all caps in an email?
-There’s something about text in all caps that turns people off.
+Can you believe a woman got fired from her job for using all caps in an email?
+There’s something about all caps text that turns people off.
 Using it in a social context means you’re yelling.
-But using it in a design context means your website has bad readability.
-People sometimes use text in all caps to emphasize their message.
-However, what they are actually doing is de-emphasizing their message.
-This is because text in all caps reduces the shape contrast for each word.
+But using it on your website means bad readability for your users.

-The shape of any word put in all caps for any font, either sans-serif or serif, is a rectangle.
-This means that text in all caps only show one parallel edge at the top and bottom of each word, giving them low shape contrast.
-However, text put in title style capitalization show multiple adjacent edges at the top and bottom, giving them high shape contrast.
+The shape of any word in all caps for any type of font, sans-serif or serif, is a rectangle.
+This means that text in all caps show a parallel edge at the top and bottom of a word, giving it low shape contrast.
+But text in title style capitalization show multiple adjacent edges at the top and bottom, giving the words high shape contrast.

 When is it okay to use all caps?
-All caps are fine in contexts that don’t involve reading, such as logos and acronyms.
-But when your message involves reading, don’t force users to read it with bad shape contrast.
+All caps are fine in contexts that don’t involve much reading, such as logos, headings, acronyms, and abbreviations.
+But when your message involves reading, don’t force users to read words with bad shape contrast.
 The caps lock key is a key that designers should rarely use.